 You want an all-court paddle:

-the PRISM Flash is a top control paddle, with plenty of spin and decent power too.
+not just a control paddle, the PRISM Flash has plenty of spin and power too.

 Pass if: